semaphoreci/docs/toolbox-reference_5b7bdc1d0428631d7a8a2fcc.md

   * [retry](#retry)
 - [See also](#see-also)

 ## Overview

+This document explains the use of the command line tools found in the `https://github.com/semaphoreci/toolbox` repository and are automatically available to Semaphore 2.0 VM used for executing the jobs of a pipeline.

 ## Essentials

-This section contains the most useful entries of Semaphore 2.0 toolbox
+This section contains the most frequently used tools of the Semaphore 2.0 toolbox.

 ### libcheckout

 #### Description